 The 2008 model year will be the last for the S-Type, as Jaguar plans to replace it with the XF in 2009.
 Jaguar left most of the S-Type unchanged for 2008, choosing just to tweak a few exterior features and leave the drivetrains alone.

-Positioned between the company's compact X-Type and full-size XJ in size and price, the S-Type comes in three versions with distinct engines: a 3.0-liter V-6, a 4.2-liter V-8 or a supercharged V-8 for the S-Type R.
+Positioned between the company's compact X-Type and full-size XJ in size and price, the S-Type comes in three versions with distinct engines: a 3.0-liter V-6, a 4.2-liter V-8 and a supercharged V-8 for the S-Type R.

 Mesh inserts are fitted in place of fog lamps in the S-Type R to allow air to reach the car's twin oil coolers.
 The R edition also features a trunk spoiler, twin tailpipes and Jaguar's Enhanced Computer Active Technology Suspension, which uses adjustable dampers.
-R models feature standard xenon headlights with automatic self-leveling.
+The R models feature standard xenon headlights with automatic self-leveling.

 Under the Hood

 Jaguar's 3.0-liter V-6 produces 235 hp, and the 4.2-liter V-8 generates 300 hp.
 The supercharged V-8 in the S-Type yields 400 hp.
 All three versions use a ZF six-speed automatic transmission.
 Traction control is standard.

 In addition to side-impact and side curtain airbags, the S-Type features Jaguar's Adaptive Restraint Technology System.
 Antilock brakes include emergency brake assist, and Dynamic Stability Control is standard.

 Road behavior is especially appealing in the S-Type R, but all models deliver a refined motoring experience.
 Acceleration with the R's supercharged engine is smooth and easy, sending the sedan to passing speeds promptly and effortlessly.